 What must be highlighted is that whether or not someone is a foreign worker or a non-UK national, they have the same rights to be safe in the workplace.
 Their employer also owes them the same considerations.
 Otherwise, they could have to pay out farming accident compensation if something goes wrong.

-To discover more about farming accident claims, please contact our personal injury advisers or continue reading.
+To discover more about farming accident claims and agricultural accident claims, please contact our personal injury advisers or continue reading.
 We have plenty of information regarding any farm accident compensation claims.

 There are numerous different types of farm accidents that can happen on public or private property.
 According to legislation, such as the Occupiers Liability Act holds anyone occupying a property liable for people on said property.
 In the case of a farm accident claim, your employer has a duty of care to make sure anyone on their property can be there safely.